aspose-cells-cloud/Aspose.Cells-Products/cells/en/swift/saveas/xltx-to-csv/_index.md

 ---
 title: Save XLTX as CSV API for Swift
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Swift to save XLTX format file as CSV format file.
 url: /swift/saveas/xltx-to-csv/
 ---